 Bring the other two corners to the center and seal all edges.

-Over medium heat, fry the wontons for 1 – 2 minutes on each side or until golden crispy.
+Over medium heat, deep fry the wontons for 1 – 2 minutes on each side or until golden crispy.
 Drain the excess oil on a paper towel and serve the wontons warm.

 At restaurants, crab rangoon is served often with sweet plum sauce, duck sauce, and sweet and sour sauce.
 Feel free to serve it with your other favorite sauces or you can just serve it straight up.